bcbeidel/clean-code-fundamentals/README.md

     - Clean Code: Boundaries (p.
 113-120)
     - Stackify: Object Oriented Concepts (https://stackify.com/oops-concepts-in-java/)

 Each discussion is accompanied by an associated reading and a few short coding exercises.
 In addition, prior to starting, each participant is encouraged to submit a block of code that they would like to refactor over the course of the discussions (50 - 100 lines).
+During the hour, some time will be allocated to review the code in pairs and discuss how it could be improved based on the discussion.

 ## Sources